ambassify/parse-js/README.md

 parse().equals(valueToMatch, [options = {}])
 ```

-If the selected value matched `valueToMatch` it will return `true`, if it does not it will return `false`.
+If the selected value matches `valueToMatch` it will return `true`, if it does not it will return `false`.

-- `valueToMatch` can be either a regular expressions, function or simply any value.
+- `valueToMatch` can be either a regular expression, function or simply any value.
-- `options` can be used to change behaviour of the transformer
+- `options` can be used to change the behaviour of the transformer.
   - `strict` will ensure `===` comparison is used when comparing. (default: `false`).
-  - `reverse` can be set to the value that should be set when reversing a `true` value. (default: `valueToMatch`)
+  - `reverse` can be set to the value that should be set when reversing a `true` value. (default: `valueToMatch`).

 Example: